 Every aspect of modern calligraphy is extremely variable.

 Each hand, holder, nib, ink, and paper (and sometimes even the weather) changes the result.
 For example, a nib that works for one person may not work for another.
 A nib that performs beautifully with one ink may fail with a different ink, while a different nib may prefer a totally different ink, even in the same hand with the same paper.

 For this experiment, I used Ziller's Soot Black ink.
-This is my favorite ink because I like to watercolor along with lettering, and this ink is nearly bulletproof.
-For beginners, I also highly recommend nonwaterproof Higgins Eternal.
+I like to watercolor along with lettering, and this ink is nearly bulletproof.
+For beginners, I also recommend nonwaterproof Higgins Eternal.

 Swayed by its popularity, I tried out the Zebra G nib first and immediately fell in love with it.
-It required a firmer hand than the Gillott 404 that I was accustomed to, but the Zebra G slid across every paper I used it on.
+It requires a firmer hand than the nib I normally use, but the Zebra G slid across every paper I used it on.
 This smoothness helps to reduce the shaky quality that is apparent in a beginner's hand like mine.